By Rosie Willan

 Hostels offer a whole host of unique -and often free- events and activities for backpackers to have fun and bond together, so much so that this feature is often a deciding factor in why travelers choose to stay at a certain property.
 In fact, 86% of travelers between the ages of 18 to 34 participate in tours and activities while traveling.

-When guests book directly through a property management system like Cloudbeds, hostels (and hotels) will receive booking information that can include guest nationality, age, and reasons for travel.
-Based on this information, hostels are able to send personalized emails with offers of tours and activities they think that particular guest would enjoy.
-This technique can also be used to encourage advanced activity bookings and share special offers.
+When guests book directly through a booking engine that’s integrated with a property management system (PMS), like Cloudbeds , hostels (and hotels) will receive from their own website all the booking information that can include guest nationality, age, and reasons for travel.
+Based on this information, hostels are able to send personalized emails to their subscribers, with offers of tours and activities they think that particular guest would enjoy.
+This technique can also be used to encourage advanced activity bookings and share special offers to increase direct bookings’ profitability.

 As mentioned above, hostel guests are more likely to visit different parts of a country rather than stay in one location.
 Youth travelers are also more technologically connected and are comfortable booking accommodations on their mobiles while on the move.

-Many hostels – like the Tribe Theory chain – are already adapting to appeal to this relatively new target audience.
+Many hostels – like the Tribe Theory chain – are already adapting their marketing strategy to appeal to this relatively new target audience.
 Their marketing efforts emphasize shared co-working spaces, a start-up culture, and the all-important fast, free WiFi connection.

 For a long time, hostels were seen as a low-budget – and sometimes a low quality – accommodation option.
-Over the past 10 years, the industry has transformed to meet the needs of modern travelers and undergone an image overhaul in the process.
-With ‘poshtels,’ design hostels and eco-hostels on the rise, hostels are now positioned as a cool alternative to traditional hotels.
+Over the past 10 years, the hospitality industry has transformed to meet the needs of modern travelers and undergone an image overhaul in the process.
+With ‘poshtels,’ design hostels, and eco-hostels on the rise, hostel businesses are now positioned as a cool alternative to traditional hotels.

-Despite these great strides, there is still work to be done in changing the guest perception of hostels – and a lot of this shift in viewpoint comes down to marketing.
-Hostels need to show their ‘flashy’ side -including sharing images of glam private rooms and their most ‘Instagrammable’ areas- to tackle any lingering negative connotations and promote the stylish transformation the industry has undergone in recent years.
+Despite these great strides, there is still work to be done in changing the guest perception of the hostels – and a lot of this shift in viewpoint comes down to a strategic marketing plan.
+Hostel owners need to show their ‘flashy’ side -including sharing images of glam private rooms and their most ‘Instagrammable’ areas- to tackle any lingering negative connotations and promote the stylish transformation the industry has undergone in recent years.